-In Sharp et al.’s study, many of the participants viewed PCC as a privilege rather than an expectation.
-It was described as ‘going the extra mile’ and ‘that little bit extra’ that made them feel valued and validated.
-They explained that when nurses practiced in a person-centred way they felt like their care was so much more than ‘just a series of tasks to be performed’.
+In Sharp et al.’s study (2015), many of the participants viewed PCC as a privilege rather than an expectation.
+It was described as 'going the extra mile' and 'that little bit extra' that made them feel valued and validated.
+They explained that when nurses practiced in a person-centred way they felt like their care was so much more than 'just a series of tasks to be performed'.

 Using a qualitative design comprising observation and semi-structured interviews, Bolster and Manias (2010) examined how nurses and patients interact with each other during medication activities in an acute care environment with an underlying philosophy of PCC.
 11 nurses and 16 patients were recruited.
 Nurse-patient interactions were observed and audio recorded for a period of two hours.
-Thirty-minute individual interviews with patients and nurses were then conducted.
+30-minute individual interviews with patients and nurses were then conducted.

 The findings illustrated the nature of person-centred interactions between nurses and patients and how these interactions influenced medication safety.

 The participating nurses described how PCC was about providing individualised care to patients, which relied upon getting to know patients’ needs, expectations and preferences and establishing a therapeutic relationship.
 For example, one said: 'When you’ve established a stronger relationship with them … they put a lot of trust in you'.
 Most of the patients supported the nurses’ views; they valued nurses whose care was individualised and empathic, and when the information they were provided about their medications was thorough, for example: 'I feel satisfied that they’ve explained everything and what it is for, and why'.